 Your body is not the same as everyone else's.
 So your chair should not be set up the same way for everyone, either.
 Height, armrests, seat depth, and backrest tilt should all move to fit you.

-When you sit, your feet should rest flat on the floor and your knees should be bent at about 90 degrees.
-If your chair cannot get you to that position, it is not the right fit.
-The Lynxtyn Black/Gray Home Office Desk Chair gives you that kind of control.
+Your knees are to be bent at approximately 90 degrees, and your feet are to be flat on the floor.
+When you cannot be brought to that position by your chair, you do not have the right chair.
+The Lynxtyn Black/Grey Home Office Desk Chair gives you that kind of control.
 It works well for different body sizes and stays supportive all day long.

 Seat Material: Mesh, Fabric, or Leather